radx98/branching-trail/docs/spec.md

   ]
 }
 ```
 "Specify" button exists in UI only until used.
 If user does so, a new child is added to the same parent the button comes from.
 The block is updated then to become a new option with a newly added prompt but without a name/title.
 New "specify" button is added automatically by the UI because (no addidional functions or rules, it's created always in addition to the existing options/children).
+Once converted, the specify node keeps an empty title, displays the user prompt as the body text, and supports further branching exactly like a titled option.

 # Implementation Plan